UCSF-TI/tipcc-web/software/modules.md

+---
+warning: do NOT update this file; it is automatically generated from modules.md.rsp and will be overwritten.
+---

 <div class="alert alert-warning" role="alert">
 Environment modules are currently in beta - to enable them, see Configuration / <a href="{{ '/configuration/lmod.html' | relative_url }}">Enable Software Modules</a>.
 </div>